 Back in Niagara, we stayed in a penthouse suite overlooking the iconic falls.

-In June, we went up to Algonquin Park to do some hiking and R&R at the cottage in Muskoka.
+In June, I went up to Algonquin Park to do some hiking and R&R at a cottage in Muskoka.

 I also visited Toronto for a few days before departing for Africa, hitting the CN Tower and Steam whistle brewing company!

 In July I left for my 3 month adventure in Tanzania, stopping over in Casablanca first.
 I was able to visit the staggering Mohammed Mosque and sample authentic Moroccan cuisine before jetsetting further East to Tanzania.

 I spent my first month in Tanzania getting accustomed to the local culture and language, while also volunteering at a non-profit organization for women’s economic empowerment.
 My home base in Mwanza, was situated right on the shores of Lake Victoria which made for stunning sunsets and beautiful landscape views.